dooooshi/AdminIdeomni/docs/facility/raw-material-production/api-specification.md

 ## Overview
 This document defines the RESTful API endpoints for the raw material production system for Students.
 All endpoints follow the standard response format and require Student authentication.

+**Important Update (2025-09-06)**:
+- When producing the same type of raw material multiple times, the system now **combines them into a single inventory item** instead of creating separate entries
+- Space usage is calculated incrementally - only the additional space needed is consumed
+- Unit costs are calculated as weighted averages when combining materials
+- Production history is maintained in the inventory item's metadata

 **Language Support**:
 - API returns content in a single language based on request headers
 - Language detection: `Accept-Language` header, `?lang=` query param, or `x-lang` header